 Several criteria were used to determine the best probiotics for cats.
 These include:

-An obvious way to gauge how good a certain probiotic is by studying whether it actually works.
+An obvious way to gauge how any probiotic is by studying whether or not it actually works.

 It’s all well and good to comb through impersonal scientific studies to determine the efficacy of a type of probiotic, but there’s some information that can only be provided through veterinary and customer feedback.